janimattiellonen/discgolf-diary/Road to Tyyni.md

 I tried focusing on planting of the plant foot's heel.
 It still feels akward and I get no power out of it.
 Need to focus more on this.

 Also, I do need to start filming some of my shots so that I can see what I'm doing wrong.

+### Week 2: 15.1 - 19.1.2018

+##### Agenda

+Throw certain lines (anhyzer, hyzer, flat) with a specific disc (repeat multiple times).
+Before throw, visualize the line and where you want the disc to land.